erik-tt/Rocket-Racer/README.md

 ## Structure
 The code is structured using three modules: desktop, core and android.
 There are also other packages like gradle which contain the configuration files and assets which contain images and other similar resources.
+There can be found detailed class diagrams in the [documentation directory](https://gitlab.stud.idi.ntnu.no/sindroye/tdt4240-g21/-/tree/29-write-readme-docs/documentation/com/rocketracer/game)

 ### Core
 Core is where the business logic lies together with the controllers and views.
 Its structure is